 4. My Guardian Angel by Sylvie Weil

 Winner of the Prix Scorcieres, France’s prestigious award for Children’s Literature, Sylvie Weil’s story about a Jewish Community threatened by Crusaders takes place in Troyes, France in 1096.
 It’s an interesting reminder that the persecution of Jews has taken place in many periods of history and in many lands.
-Elvina, a twelve-year-old girl gifted in herbal healing knowledge, makes a difficult choice when she is alone at home and three soldiers pound on her door, one of whom is wounded. [chapter book, ages 9-14]
+Elvina, a twelve-year-old girl gifted in herbal healing knowledge, makes a difficult choice when she is alone at home and three soldiers pound on her door, one of whom is wounded. [chapter book, ages 9 and up]

 3. The Devil’s Arithmetic by Jane Yolen